The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Generating Heavy Tails Using Transformations

-Their use in statistical practice is limited however, as the inverse of \eqref{eq:Tukey_h} or \eqref{eq:trafo_hh} have not been available in explicit, closed form.
+Despite their great flexibility they are not popular in statistical practice, because the inverse of \eqref{eq:Tukey_h} or \eqref{eq:trafo_hh} has not been found.
 Consequently, no closed-form expressions for the cdf or pdf are available.
 Although \citet{MorgenthalerTukey00_FittingQuantiles} express the pdf of \eqref{eq:Tukey_h} as ($h \equiv \delta$)

 they fall short of explicitly specifying $H_{\delta}^{-1}(z)$.
-So far this inverse has been considered analytically intractable \cite{Field04}, or only possible to approximate numerically \citep{Todd08_Parametric_pdf_cdf_tukey, Fischer10_financial_teletraffic}.
-Thus parameter estimation and inference relies on matching empirical and theoretical quantiles \citep{Field04, MorgenthalerTukey00_FittingQuantiles}, or by the method of moments \citep{Todd08_Parametric_pdf_cdf_tukey}.
-Only recently \citet{Todd08_Parametric_pdf_cdf_tukey} provided a numerical approximation to the cdf and pdf.
-Numerical approximations slow down the estimation of any statistical model - let it be in a frequentist or Bayesian setting.
-Hence, a closed form, analytically tractable pdf that can be computed efficiently is essential for a wide-spread use of Tukey's $h$ (\& variants) distribution.\\
+So far this inverse has been considered analytically intractable \citep{Field04}, or was only numerically approximated \citep{Todd08_Parametric_pdf_cdf_tukey, Fischer10_financial_teletraffic}.
+Thus parameter inference relied on matching empirical and theoretical quantiles \citep{Field04, MorgenthalerTukey00_FittingQuantiles}, or by the method of moments \citep{Todd08_Parametric_pdf_cdf_tukey}.
+Only recently \citet{Todd08_Parametric_pdf_cdf_tukey} provided numerical approximations.
+Hence, a closed form, analytically tractable pdf that can be computed efficiently is essential for a wide-spread use of Tukey's $h$ (\& variants).\\

-Here I provide this inverse transformation and thus also an easily computable cdf and pdf, which can be implemented in standard statistics packages.
-For ease of notation and concision main results are shown in detail for the symmetric case $\delta_{\ell} = \delta_r = \delta$; analogous results for $\delta_{\ell} \neq \delta_r$ will be stated without a detailed analysis.
+In this work I present this long sought explicit inverse, which is readily available in standard statistics software.
+For ease of notation and concision main results are shown for $\delta_{\ell} = \delta_r = \delta$; analogous results for $\delta_{\ell} \neq \delta_r$ will be stated without details.

-\subsection{Heavy tail Lambert W Random Variables}
+\subsection{Heavy Tail Lambert W Random Variables}

 Tukey's $h$ transformation \eqref{eq:Tukey_h} is strongly related to the approach taken by \citet{GMGLambertW_Skewed} to introduce skewness in continuous RVs $X \sim F_X(x)$.
-It even holds that if $Z \sim$ Tukey's $h$, then $Z^2$ has a skewed Lambert W $\times \chi^2_1$ distribution with skew parameter $\gamma = h$.
+In particular, if $Z \sim$ Tukey's $h$, then $Z^2 \sim $ skewed Lambert W $\times \chi^2_1$ with skew parameter $\gamma = h$.